 Practical and Beautiful Again

-All that’s left is to screw the top onto the base.
 The mancave is still a work in progress so this was the best shot of the table I could get amongst the cardboard covered floors and messy boxes.

 Once the mancave is complete, I’ll be able to get some better reveal pictures of the space.
 More to come of our basement renovation!